Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Abstract

 Uniform cost-distance Steiner trees minimize the sum of the total length and weighted path lengths from a dedicated root to the other terminals.
 They are applied when the tree is intended for signal transmission, e.g.\ in chip design or telecommunication networks.
 They are a special case of general cost-distance Steiner trees, where different distance functions are used for total length and path lengths.

 We improve the best published approximation factor for the uniform cost-distance Steiner tree problem from $2.39$ \cite{Khazraei21} to $2.05$.
 If we can approximate the minimum-length Steiner tree problem arbitrarily well, our algorithm achieves an approximation factor arbitrarily close to $1+\frac{1}{\sqrt{2}}$.
-This bound is tight in the following sense.
+This analysis is tight.
 We also prove the gap $1+\frac{1}{\sqrt{2}}$ between optimum solutions and the lower bound which we and all previous approximation algorithms for this problem use.

-Similarly to previous approaches, we start with an approximate minimum-length Steiner tree and split it into subtrees that are later re-connected.
+Similarly to previous approaches, we start with an approximate minimum-length Steiner tree and split it into subtrees that are later reconnected.
 To improve the approximation factor, we split it into components more carefully, taking the cost structure into account, and we significantly enhance the analysis.
+We also show that no algorithm using a pure split and reconnect strategy can achieve an approximation factor better than $\frac{3}{2}$.